Last Updated: July 2017

 - Money: While the trip should total $748 pesos per person, we recommend to bring about $1,000 pesos person, just in case any pricing has changed, an emergency, or if something else comes up.

 - Water: Mexico is hot.
 Don’t get dehydrated.
-We recommend packing at least a 1.5 liter bottle per person.
+We recommend packing at least a 1.5 liter bottle of water per person.

 - (Optional) Food: There isn’t much in the way of food out this way aside from a tiny convenience store / little restaurant across the street from Muyil.
 It is wise to pack a snack.
 Or if you are going to be making the trip to Muyil over lunch time, then be sure to pack a complete lunch.

 - (For infants only) life jacket: Life jackets are required for the boat trip and are provided for adults and children.
 However, they do NOT currently have life jackets for infants.
-If you are traveling to Sian Ka’an with a small child, be sure to bring an infant life jacket.
+If you are traveling to Sian Ka’an with a baby, be sure to bring your own infant life jacket.

 - Travel insurance – It’s a good idea to have travel insurance, not only for a trip to Sian Ka’an, but for any trip throughout Mexico.
-You never know what could go wrong.
-You could get sick, a flight gets canceled, hurricanes (June-Nov), your phone falls in the water, your camera gets stolen, etc. Travel insurance will have you covered so you don’t incur the high cost of these unfortunate possibilities.
+You never know what could happen during travels here.
+You could get sick, a flight gets canceled, hurricanes (June-Nov), your phone falls in the water, camera gets stolen, etc. Travel insurance will help you and cover the costs from any such unfortunate circumstances.
 We never roam around Mexico without it.
 We use and have been happy with World Nomads, which has what we’ve found to be the best price & coverage combination.
 Enter the dates for your trip to get a quick estimate.
 (Takes 1 minute.)
 We usually go with their regular plan, but you may want to consider upgrading to the Explorer plan if you’ll be doing lots of snorkeling and/or other adventure activities.

 - What Else To Pack for Your Mexico Trip?
 The packing suggestions above are just a few recommendations specific to Sian Ka’an.
 You may want to check out our Ultimate Packing Checklist for other packing tips and to make sure you haven’t forgotten anything.